boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-windows/prerequisites-windows.md

 description: Learn about the prerequisites for deploying and running Bold BI server application in Windows client and server machines.
 platform: bold-bi
 documentation: ug
 ---

 # Prerequisites

 ## Hardware requirements

-The following hardware requirements are necessary to run the Bold BI solution:
+The following hardware requirements are necessary to run the Bold BI Enterprise edition:
 * **Operating System:**  Windows Client OS 8+ and Windows Server OS 2012 R2+.
 * **CPU:** 2-core, 2.4 GHz or faster, and 32-bit or 64-bit processor.
 * **Memory:** 8 GB RAM for 32-bit or 64-bit.